Photography and Creative Direction

 About the Project:

-For more than six years, Magnum photographer Matt Black traveled over 100,000 miles crisscrossing the United States, documenting hundreds of the countries designated “poverty areas,” communities whose poverty rates are in excess of 20%.
-From the deserts of the Southwest through the black belt in the South to the post-industrial, rusting factory towns that dot the Midwest and Northeast this important project profiles the country’s most marginalized people and communities.
-The Geography of Poverty stands as a singular document of a time in the United States of unprecedented economic divisions, affecting the experience, prospects, and outlook of millions who live in communities that prosperity has passed by.
+For more than six years, Magnum photographer Matt Black traveled over 100,000 miles crisscrossing the United States, documenting hundreds of the counties designated “poverty areas,” communities whose poverty rates are in excess of 20%.
+From the deserts of the Southwest through the black belt in the South to the post-industrial, rusting factory towns that dot the Midwest and Northeast, this important project profiles the country’s most marginalized people and communities (links to these chapters can be found at the bottom of this page).
+The Geography of Poverty stands as a singular document of a time in the United States of unprecedented economic divisions, affecting the experience, prospects, and outlook of millions who live in communities where prosperity has passed by.

 My Role:

-In late 2014 Matt approached me about his project (he had already begun shooting in California's Central Valley and was publishing on social media but wanted to expand and grow the project to countrywide).
-MSNBC.com at that point had not published a project of this nature, scope, or depth and did not have a platform to support an ambitious, multimedia digital presentation I felt it needed to do it justice.
-Over the course of about six months, we worked towards creating an immersive long-form microsite entirely from scratch, launching the first chapter in June 2015 and publishing six more subsequent chapters for the next year and a half.
-We tailored the storytelling experience specifically for this project creating a unique, platform for the audience that features the photography, motion clips, interactive data visualization, and geotagged maps of the journey with data points, poverty statistics, and photographs linked to Matt’s Instagram where the audience could follow along in real-time as he traveled across the country.
-The results are affecting: if photography can help to humanize facts and numbers, and the map emphasizes the scale of the problem, then the spotlight on individual plights becomes a floodlight on a country-wide issue.
+In late 2014, Matt approached me about his project (he had already begun shooting in California's Central Valley and was publishing on Instagram.
+He wanted to expand the work and grow the project).
+MSNBC.com at that point had not published a project of this nature, scope, or depth, and did not have the platform to support an ambitious, multimedia digital presentation I felt it needed to do it justice.
+So, over the next six months, we worked on designing and hand-coding an immersive long-form microsite entirely from scratch, launching the first chapter in June 2015 and publishing six subsequent chapters over 2015 and 2016.
+We tailored the storytelling experience specifically for this project, creating a unique platform for the audience that highlights the photography, motion, interactive data visualization, and geotagged maps of the journey with data points and poverty statistics.
+The photographs were linked to Matt’s Instagram, where the audience could follow along in real-time as he traveled across the country.
+The results are affecting: if photography can help to humanize facts and numbers, the map would emphasize the scale of the problem, and the chapter features would draw attention to individual stories contextualizing the country-wide issues.

-In my role as the Executive Producer and Director of this project I championed and persuaded the executives at MSNBC to support the work and to commit to developing a bespoke microsite, I worked with Matt and Trymaine Lee (the writer/reporter) on establishing a framework for the long-form (including the overall editorial premise, story structures as well as setting goals, timelines and the objectives for the project), I worked closely with the design and front-end development teams on both the aesthetic quality as well as the storytelling functionality, I helped secure additional funding and co-managed the outside project partnerships (with Magnum Foundation, Pulitzer Center for Crisis Reporting and The Economic Hardship Reporting Project), I directed and edited all aspects of the visual content (photographs and video), created a social media campaign across multiple platforms for the duration of the year and half long project building and sustaining an audience for the @msnbcphoto social accounts, and I conceived, initiated and led the production of a special edition print Geography of Poverty zine.
-Publishing this project was a collaborative effort and its considerable success is due to the contributions of the whole team that worked so hard to make it a reality.
+In my role as the Executive Producer and Director, I championed the work and persuaded the executives at MSNBC to support the project and commit time and resources to developing a bespoke microsite, I worked with Matt and our writer/reporter Trymaine Lee on establishing a framework for the long-form (including the overall editorial premise, story structures as well as setting benchmarks and the objectives for the project), I worked closely with the design and front-end development teams on both the aesthetic quality as well as the storytelling functionality, I helped secure additional funding and co-managed the outside project partnerships (with Magnum Foundation, Pulitzer Center for Crisis Reporting, and The Economic Hardship Reporting Project), I directed and edited all aspects of the visual content, created a social media campaign too engage audiences across MSNBC’s multiple platforms, I conceived, initiated, and led the production of a special zine print edition of Geography of Poverty.
+Publishing this project was very much a collaborative effort, and its considerable success is due to the contributions of the whole team that worked so hard to make it a reality.

 Involvement